NadimGhaznavi/Db4E/index.md

 This utility monitors the Mining Farm's P2Pool daemon logs, creates records in the backend database and triggers updates to the web front end.
 See the [db4e.py page](/pages/db4e.py.html) for more information.

+## db4e-gui.py

+The `db4e-gui.py` application provides a console based monitoring solution for my Monero XMR Mining farm.See the [db4e-gui.py page](/pages/db4e-gui.py.html) for more information.

+## backup-db.sh

+Utility to backup the backend MongoDB database.

+## gitpush.sh

+Utility to push files up to Github.

+## restart_mining_services.sh

-db4e-gui.py                | A console application to monitor the health of the mining farm in real-time. backup-db.sh               | Utility to backup the backend MongoDB database. gitpush.sh                 | Utility to push files up to Github. restart_mining_services.sh | Utility to restart all of the Mining Farm's services
+Utility to restart all of the Mining Farm's services

 # Links